ilya-aki/introToIM/finalProject/journal.md

 The issue with colors has been resolved during class!
 I know understand so much better how values are passed between the program and the class.
 Now, my code randomly generates colors for each bubble and associates it with each bubble when creating it in the setup().

 I can now move on to connecting Processing with Arduino.

-# SCHEMATIC

 I have already built a circuit with 4 buttons, and prepared the code that showed the status of each button.

-Here are the items I needed;
+Here are the items I needed to continue the project;

 - Create a function that would pop the bubbles when a button is pressed
 - Establish a communication between Processing and Arduino